riversidetraveler/TimesUpPlugin/README.md

 # TimesUpPlugin
 TimesUpPlugin is a console plugin intended to help parents to enforce a limit on the amount of time their kids spend in a Minecraft session.
 This plugin admittedly is a very focused solution to a specific problem I needed to address as a dad.
-It takes me out of the negotiation loop and puts the server in charge of "deciding" when its time to stop playing Minecraft.
+It takes me out of the negotiation loop and puts the server in charge of "deciding" when it's time to stop playing Minecraft.
 This approach is working for me but YMMV.

 This plugin is written against the Bukkit API and is intendend for use only on Minecraft servers that support that API.
-I've persionally tested using [SpigotMC](https://www.spigotmc.org/).
+I've personally tested using [SpigotMC](https://www.spigotmc.org/).

 ## Building